memgraph/docs/memgraph_versioned_docs/version-2.1.1/import-data/csv-import-tool.md

 import Tabs from "@theme/Tabs"; import TabItem from "@theme/TabItem";

-CSV is a universal and a very versatile data format used to store large quantities of data.
+CSV is a universal and very versatile data format used to store large quantities of data.
 Each Memgraph database instance includes a CSV import tool called `mg_import_csv`.
 The CSV import tool should be used for initial bulk ingestion of data into the database.
 Upon ingestion, the CSV importer creates a snapshot